raspberrypilearning/3D-scene/en/step_6.md

 In this step you will add a speed variable and use it to control the timing of your scene.
 The user will be able to drag a slider to make your project go faster or slower.

 --- task ---
-Make a new variable, for all sprites, and call it `speed`.
+Make a new variable, for all sprites, and call it `speed`{:class="block3variables"}.

 --- collapse ---